katryo/Chorister/README.md

 [![License](https://img.shields.io/cocoapods/l/Chorister.svg?style=flat)](http://cocoapods.org/pods/Chorister)
 [![Platform](https://img.shields.io/cocoapods/p/Chorister.svg?style=flat)](http://cocoapods.org/pods/Chorister)

+Christer can play tunes with streaming, store it in the cache and reuse it when it is possible.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.